 Investing in our securities involves a high degree of risk.
-Before making an investment decision, please read the information under 'Risk Factors' beginning on page 16 of this prospectus and under similar headings in any amendment or supplement to this prospectus or in any filing with the Securities and Exchange Commission that is incorporated by reference herein.
+Before making an investment decision, please read the information under "Risk Factors" beginning on page 17 of this prospectus and under similar headings in any amendment or supplement to this prospectus or in any filing with the Securities and Exchange Commission that is incorporated by reference herein.

-Class A Unit Class B Unit Total

-Public offering price (1) \$

-Underwriting discounts and commissions (2) \$ \$ \$

-Proceeds to us, before expenses (3) \$ \$ \$
+Class A Unit Class B Unit Total Public offering price (1) \$ 5.00 \$ 4.99999 \$ 5,999,997 Underwriting discounts and commissions (2) \$ 0.40 \$ 0.40 \$ 480,000 Proceeds to us, before expenses (3) \$ 4.60 \$ 4.59999 \$ 5,519,997

-- (1) The public offering price and underwriting discount corresponds to (i) a public offering price per Class A Unit of \$ (\$ net of the underwriting discount) and (ii) a public offering price per Class B Unit of \$ (\$ net of the underwriting discount). - (2) We have agreed to reimburse the representative of the underwriters for certain expenses and issue the representative, or its designees, warrants to purchase up to 6.0% of the number of Class A Units and Class B Units sold in this offering, including shares of common stock sold pursuant to the over-allotment option, if any.
-See "Underwriting" on page 55 for additional information regarding underwriting compensation. - (3) The above summary of offering proceeds does not give effect to any proceeds from the cash exercise of any Pre-Funded Warrants, Common Warrants, or representative warrants being issued in this offering.
+- (1) The public offering price and underwriting discount corresponds to (i) a public offering price per Class A Unit of \$5.00 (\$4.60 net of the underwriting discount) and (ii) a public offering price per Class B Unit of \$4.99999 (\$4.59999 net of the underwriting discount). - (2) We have agreed to reimburse the underwriter for certain expenses and issue the underwriter, or its designees, warrants to purchase up to 6.0% of the number of Class A Units and Class B Units sold in this offering, including shares of common stock sold pursuant to the over-allotment option, if any.
+See "Underwriting" on page 56 for additional information regarding underwriting compensation. - (3) The above summary of offering proceeds does not give effect to any proceeds from the cash exercise of any Pre-Funded Warrants, Common Warrants, or representative warrants being issued in this offering.

-The underwriters expect to deliver the securities to purchasers in the offering on or about , 2025.
+The underwriter expects to deliver the securities to purchasers in the offering on or about July 2, 2025.

-NEITHER THE SECURITIES AND EXCHANGE COMMISSION NOR ANY STATE SECURITIES COMMISSION HAS APPROVED OF THESE SECURITIES OR DETERMINED IF THIS PROSPECTUS IS TRUTHFUL OR COMPLETE.
+NEITHER THE SECURITIES AND EXCHANGE COMMISSION NOR ANY STATE SECURITIES COMMISSION HAS APPROVED OF DISAPPROVED OF THESE SECURITIES OR DETERMINED IF THIS PROSPECTUS IS TRUTHFUL OR COMPLETE.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.